jhunkeler/astroconda/source/installation.rst

 In order to install packages directly from the AstroConda repository, you will need to configure Anaconda to do so.
 This will permanently add the repository to Conda's search path.
-Be aware that adding additional `anaconda.org <https://anaconda.org>`_ repositories to this file may affect the stability of AstroConda's run-time environment.
+Be aware that adding additional `anaconda.org <https://anaconda.org>`_ or direct-url repositories may affect the stability of AstroConda's run-time environment.

 .. code-block:: sh

-    $ conda config --add channels astroconda
+    $ conda config --add channels http://ssb.stsci.edu/astroconda
     # Writes changes to ~/.condarc

 Install AstroConda
 ==================

-Now that Conda is configured to pull from our repository, you may now go ahead and install the ``astroconda`` meta-package.
+Now that Conda is configured to pull from our repository, you may now go ahead and install the ``stsci`` metapackage.
+The example below will generate a new environment called "astroconda" (using the ``-n`` flag), however, this is merely a suggestion.
+Feel free to use a name that works best for you.

 .. code-block:: sh

-    $ conda create -n astroconda astroconda
+    $ conda create -n astroconda stsci
     $ source activate astroconda

 Fine-tuning the installation
 ============================

-If you are short on hard drive space, have a slow internet connection, or are simply not interested in installing *everything but the kitchen sink*; please feel free to peruse the `manifest <http://ssb.stsci.edu/conda>`_ and install a custom mix of packages *tailored to your needs*.
+If you are short on hard drive space, have a slow internet connection, or are simply not interested in installing *everything but the kitchen sink*; please feel free to peruse the `manifest <http://ssb.stsci.edu/astroconda>`_ and install a custom mix of packages *tailored to your needs*.

 .. code-block:: sh